COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 The age of onset for von Hippel-Lindau disease (VHL) varies both between different families and between members of the same family.
 This fact informs the guidelines for starting age and frequency of presymptomatic surveillance examinations.
-Of all VHL manifestations, retinal hemangioblastomas and pheochromocytomas have the youngest age of onset; hence, targeted screening is recommended in children younger than 10 years.
+Of all VHL manifestations, retinal hemangioblastomas and pheochromocytomas (PHEOs) have the youngest age of onset; hence, targeted screening is recommended in children younger than 10 years.
 At least one study has demonstrated that the incidence of new lesions varies depending on patient age, the underlying pathogenic variant, and the organ involved.
 Examples of reported mean ages and age ranges of VHL clinical manifestations are summarized in Table 1.

 VHL Familial Phenotypes

 Four clinical types of VHL have been described.
 In 1991, researchers classified VHL as type 1 (without PHEOs) and type 2 (with PHEOs).
 In 1995, VHL type 2 was further subdivided into type 2A (with PHEOs, but without renal cell carcinoma [RCC]) and type 2B (with PHEOs and RCC).
 In 2001, VHL type 2C (with isolated PHEOs, but without hemangioblastoma or RCC) was reported.
 These specific VHL phenotypes are summarized in Table 2.